bell07/joypad-profiles/README.md

 Device | Description
 --- | ---
-gpdwin2 | GPD Win 2 handheld gaming device, including touchscreen.
+all | Just generate settings for all devices.
+Used to fill the target folder gpdwin2 | GPD Win 2 handheld gaming device, including touchscreen.
 The keys are like xpad profile with next differences: TL2/TR2 are not analog.
-THUMBL/THUMBR are placed at LT3/LR3 all | Just generate settings for all devices.
-Used to fill the target folder [xpad](devices/xpad.svg) | Virtual for all xbox compatible devices.
+THUMBL/THUMBR are placed at LT3/LR3 nsw-pro | Nintendo Switch Pro Controller, including IMU configuration [xpad](devices/xpad.svg) | Virtual for all xbox compatible devices.
 Needs "name" parameter in settings.py file logitechF700 | Logitech F700 - uses xbox profile.
 Note, the DirectInput mode is not supported with the joypad-profiles